 How to reduce the risk of food poisoning in Africa

-- Eat fruits that must be peeled- Bananas and avocados for example.
+- Eat fruits that must be peeled- Bananas and avocados are safe to eat because the peel keeps harmful bacteria out of the fruit.

 - Drink bottled water instead of tap water- When opening a new bottle, check that the seal hasn’t already been broken.
 It is not unheard of for someone to refill old bottles with tap water and sell them as new.